Sally McLaren - Jungian Analytic Psychotherapist

 Taking the first step can be daunting.
 You are most welcome to telephone me or send an e-mail with your questions before we decide a time to meet.

-The therapeutic process requires a commitment to weekly sessions and we would agree a regular time to meet on the same day each week.
+The therapeutic process requires continuity in order to be effective.
+It therefore involves a commitment to a minimum of once weekly sessions and we would agree a regular time to meet on the same day each week.
 Sessions are fifty minutes long.
 This time is kept for you and I do therefore charge for all sessions that you miss or cancel, whatever the reason.
-I offer therapy at a frequency of one to three sessions weekly.

 Training, qualifications & experience

-Two year Infant Observation Course (British Jungian Analytic Association - BPF) 2010-2012
+Certificate in Infant Observation (British Jungian Analytic Association)

-One year Introductory Course in Group Analysis (Institute of Group Analysis) 2002
+Foundation Course in Group Analysis (Institute of Group Analysis London)

 Accredited register membership